labgrid-project/labgrid/doc/configuration.rst

      internal: "/srv/www/board-23/"
      external: "http://192.168.1.1/board-23/"

+Arguments:
   - internal (str): path prefix to the local directory accessible by the target
   - external (str): corresponding path prefix for use by the target

 Used by:
   - `TFTPProviderDriver`_